HagenSR/byte_le_royale_2022/sphinx/shop.rst

 Lore
 ----------------------

-In this era, Amazon controls everything.
+In this era, Amazon (ABSOLUTELY NO RELATION TO THE COLLECTION OF TREES IN BRAZIL) controls everything.
 They feed off the capitalism produced by the animatronic warfare.
 In order to truly maximize their profits, they introduced their own air-drop delivery system for animatronics to purchase fun consumables and prolong their suffering even more!
 Use your hard earned cash so that the funny delivery people can airdrop your items Hunger Games style!